EMVrace/EMVerify/README.md

 # EMVerify

-This is a [Tamarin](https://tamarin-prover.github.io/)-based security analysis of the EMV standard.
-This is the complementary material for our IEEE S&P 2021 [article](https://emvrace.github.io/).
+This is a [Tamarin](https://tamarin-prover.github.io/)-based security analysis of the EMV standard and is the complementary material for our IEEE S&P 2021 paper *The EMV Standard: Break, Fix, Verify*.
+Further information on this work is available at [https://emvrace.github.io](https://emvrace.github.io/).

 ## Folder layout